GJSayers/hobo-hatch-b2b/README.md

 * This will influence the design in terms of the surface of the website, as even though the website is B2B it is equally important that the brand ethos and look is conveyed to the store buyers.

 ## User Stories - Buyer / Stockist
+* This group are the primary audience for the site.
+Operations need to be simple and effective from browsing through to payment to divert workload from the Brand Owner.
+The buyer should be able to easily add styles to the bag, view product details if needed (or not be bombarded with them if they are a repeat purchaser), and edit the bag in a review before proceeding to payment.

 | **US ID** | **User Type**      | **Action**                                               | **Expected Outcome**                                                |
 | --------- | ------------------ | -------------------------------------------------------- | ------------------------------------------------------------------- |